minershive/hiveon-kb/guides/add-asic-to-hiveos.md

 Cron jobs might have to be removed manually with `crontab -e`, even if they are left there they would do nothing.

-### Innosilicon old models
-Some Innosilicon factory firmware have a memory leak, and ASIC freezes every few days.
-To solve this problem, you can enable the miner or ASIC reboot every 24 hours.
-Run the following commands:

-<pre><code>
-inno-reboot miner enable/disable
-inno-reboot asic enable/disable
-inno-reboot status
-</code></pre>

 ### asic-find (Antminer)
 To search for an Antminer ASIC among a large number of ASICs, you can flash a red LED on it.
 To do this, execute the command via the web interface or via SSH: